Nicole Kidman AMC Theatres commercial: Impact

-The commercial's grand style and the earnest melodrama of Kidman's monologue have led the commercial to be appreciated as an artifact of camp.
-The commercial has been the subject of Internet memes, parodies, merchandise, and audience participation rituals.
+The commercial's grand style and the earnest melodrama of Kidman's monologue has led the commercial to be appreciated as an artifact of camp.
+The commercial has been the subject of internet memes, parodies, merchandise, and audience participation rituals.

 The line "Somehow, heartbreak feels good in a place like this" has been singled out as particularly memorable.
 Reflecting later on the commercial's impact, Billy Ray stated that this was "the best line I ever wrote".

 In-person demonstrations of affection for the ad by theater-goers have included cheering (particularly at the line "Somehow, heartbreak feels good in a place like this"), saluting, and reciting the script in time with Kidman.
 According to Vanity Fair, fans of the ad have also created shirts with Kidman's face on them, mash-up videos, TikToks, and even an eight-minute shot-by-shot analysis.
 The outfit Kidman is wearing in the ad has also become a very popular meme and become quite popular to dress up as during 2022.
 According to Vulture, it was one of the "Best Meme Halloween Costumes" of 2022.

-Adam M. Aron, the chairman of AMC reported observing these unexpected audience reactions within weeks of the ad's debut.
+According to Ray, the chairman of AMC reported observing these unexpected audience reactions within weeks of the ad's debut.
 A significant indicator of the commercial's cult following came in December 2021 when AMC began showing a reduced 30-second version in theaters in conjunction with the release of Spider-Man: No Way Home, which omitted the "heartbreak" line.
 The decision sparked outraged responses from fans, including a jocular Change.org petition demanding that AMC restore the "Kidman cut" (an allusion to the "Snyder cut" campaign).
 AMC relented and returned to showing the full-length version.
 Kidman expressed surprise upon hearing of the ad's following in a January 2022 interview.
 Urban noted that he and Kidman never expected "in a million years... that [it would] be this cultural thing".
-At the 95th Academy Awards, host Jimmy Kimmel included a joke about the ad during his opening monologue.

-Some of the various parodies included: